The Glory Years or Glory Days or something else

 We decided to camp nearby and tackle the rest of the journey to Spangle Lakes in the morning.
 Our group realized we had avoided a serious setback.
 Darl Allred definitely earned our respect and a major role in our show.

-As we approached the lake from the opposite direction, a funny thing happened.
+As we approached the lake from the opposite direction, a funny thing occurred.
 That giant rock shrank, and the fish seemed smaller, too.

 The water, however, was still as crystal clear as I remembered, and the fish were still biting.
 The good things hadn't changed at all.